 South Plains College Foundation Investment and Spending Policy

 The South Plains College Foundation is a publicly-supported foundation whose purpose is to attract charitable contributions, prudently invest and administer Foundation funds, and financially support the objectives of the Foundation.
+The Foundation is organized and operates solely for the benefit of South Plains College.

 The purposes of this Investment and Spending Policy are to: